 Reversal is required whenever your bank records a cheque before dishonoring and reversing it.
 Unless you reverse the original transaction, your records will not match your bank statement, leading to potential reconciliation and audit problems.

-To reverse receipt of a dishonored cheque, go to the Receipts & Payments tab.
+To reverse receipt of a dishonored cheque received against a sales invoice, go to the Receipts & Payments tab.
 Select New Receipt :

-Complete the receipt form exactly as you would for an incoming receipt, but enter the
+Complete the receipt form exactly as you would for an incoming receipt in the amount of the cheque, but enter the

-A convenient short cut, especially when there are multiple line items on the original receipt, is to View and Clone the original, but edit all unit prices to be negative before clicking Create.
+A convenient short cut is to View and Clone the original receipt, but edit the unit price to be negative before clicking Create.